• Skip to primary navigation

 An overhead shot of a bowl of cream of tomato soup with a spoon in it.
 The red banner at the bottom reads: paleo, Whole30, dairy-free, and gluten-free

-I’ve been making this creamy and healthy version of cream of tomato soup for my kids for years because it’s fast and healthy.
-My older son loves it, even though he’s not a fan of coconut milk or coconut flavor—so don’t let your anti-coconut bias deter you from making this soup!
-If texture is an issue, definitely use a powerful blender (like a Vitamix)—no one likes chunks in a creamy soup.
+I’ve been making this creamy tomato soup for my kids for years because it’s fast and healthy.
+My older son loves it, even though he’s not a fan of coconut milk or coconut flavor—so don’t let your anti-coconut bias deter you from making this homemade tomato soup recipe!
+If you want a super creamy texture, definitely use a powerful blender (like a Vitamix)—no one likes chunks in a creamy soup.

 A smiling Asian woman is ladling cream of tomato soup into a bowl.